New to SAGE in 2019.

 7.2 Title, keywords and abstracts

 - Appealing the publication decision

 Journal of Politics in Latin America is an Open Access, peer-reviewed journal.
 Each article accepted by peer review is made freely available online immediately upon publication, is published under a Creative Commons license and will be hosted online in perpetuity.
 There is no charge for submitting a paper to the journal.

 The standard license for the journal is Creative Commons (CC BY), and it is reccomended this is the licence which is selected.
 This allows others to re-use the work without permission as long as the work is properly referenced.

-The journal is financially supported by the GIGA Institute of Latin American Studies, Hamburg, and therefore does not charge an article processing charge for Open Access publication.
+The journal is financially supported by the GIGA Institute for Latin American Studies, Hamburg, and therefore does not charge an article processing charge for Open Access publication.

 3.1 Aims & Scope

 Before submitting your manuscript to Journal of Politics in Latin America, please ensure you have read the Aims & Scope.